A DAC and its connected power and input signal components require ultra-low noise for best sound. This cannot be overstated.

 For best performance, use a battery to avoid galvanic contact with AC mains and other AC connected components.
 Consider LiFePO₄ (LFP) technology for the lowest electrochemical discharge noise and low EMI BMS (battery management system) such as 'DALY' brand.

 Avoid buck-type voltage regulators or integrated digital logic modules in the battery or power supply; these only add RF noise.

-RF•STOP™ DC Power Filter ensures even the best power supplies are properly RF noise filtered.
-Power supplies with upgraded fuses or improved wiring offer only a nominal level of additional RF filtering.
-RF•STOP uses a two-stage design with inductors of highly permeable core material for excellent attenuation of common-mode and normal-mode noise.
-RF•STOP's wideband filtering extends up to the critical RF frequency of 500MHz and DC rating of 3V to 30V @ 4A is sufficient for all DACs and components.
+RF•STOP™ DC Power Filter is a two-stage design that uses inductors of highly permeable core material for excellent attenuation of common-mode and normal-mode noise up to the critical RF frequency of 500MHz.
+A maximum current rating of 4A ensure sufficient performance for most DACs.

-RF•STOP also helps with noise isolation between components that are powered by the same DC power supply (via a splitter cable).
-Installing RF•STOP DC Filter between the power supply and component prevents transfer of RF noise between components.
-Use 2.1mm connections for input and output and a well shielded DC power cable such as Gotham GAC-4/1 11301 UltraPro Star Quad available from Ghent Audio.
-For maximum isolation from EMF induced noise via cable antenna effects, locate RF•STOP DC Filter close to the component and use an ultra-short DC power cable (0.3 meter or 12 inches is ideal).
+Use 2.1mm or 2.5mm connections for input and output and a well shielded DC power cable such as Gotham GAC-4/1 11301 UltraPro Star Quad.
+Avoid long cable runs to minimize EMF induced noise via antenna effects; ideally locate RF•STOP close to the component and use ultra-short cables (0.3 meter or 12 inches).